Wisdom comes with experience. To be wise and young is an oxymoron. I believe that there is a lot to be learned in the presence of seniors.

 I crave meaningful conversations with seniors.
 Regardless of their background, credentials, or level of success, I believe that there is a lot to learn from senior people because they have been educated by the most effective teacher in the world: experience.
 When you have a meaningful conversation with seniors, listen closely to the rich wisdom in the words spoken.

 Knowledge is composed of facts and comes through learning while wisdom is composed of the application of knowledge through life experiences.

-Their stories and wise advice can summarize decades of life experiences and teach you things you might not have even thought were important.
+Their stories and advice can summarize decades of life experiences and teach you things you might not have even thought were important.

-I personally live with the philosophy that you were born with two ears and one mouth for a reason, so we should listen twice as much as we speak.
+It’s common to overestimate our wisdom and think we already know a lot.
+Surrender your ego for the sake of growth to open many doors of enlightenment.
+I live with the philosophy that we were born with two ears and one mouth for a reason; we should listen twice as much as we speak.

 Become a sponge.
 Absorb knowledge and wisdom through listening and through experiences.
 And most importantly, respect your elders!